Packaging is a crucial driver of initial trial, perception of quality, and repurchase decisions.

-- What does my packaging say about the quality of my product?
+- What does my packaging say about the flavor profile and quality of my product?

-- Does my packaging tell my brand story and express my brand’s personality?
+- Does my packaging tell my brand story, its key attributes, and express my brand’s personality?

-Packaging that appeals to your target consumer by relating to their needs, aspirations and desired tastes will go a long way to setting you apart from the competition.
-No longer is simply being the loudest on shelf enough.
+Packaging that appeals to your target consumer by relating to their needs, aspirations, and desired tastes will go a long way toward setting your brand apart from the competition.

-Consumers have become wary of overly simplistic marketing.
-Today, brands must consider how their brand fits within their consumer’s lifestyle and be relevant to not only their aesthetic, but also to how, why and where they will consume your product.
+Consumers have become increasingly wary of overly simplistic marketing.
+Today, brands must consider how their brand fits within their consumer’s lifestyle and core beliefs and be relevant to, not only their aesthetic, but also to how, why, and where they will consume their product.

-Packaging has the ability to communicate higher quality through design.
+Packaging has the ability to communicate your brand’s core principles.
+Packaging also has the ability to communicate higher quality through design.
 In research testing, I have seen consumers report that a product packaged with the appropriate luxury cues actually tasted better than the same product packaged differently.
 For this reason it is crucial to consider what your packaging is saying about the quality of your product.

 Simply designing your package to look more premium is still not enough.
-Consider your target consumer’s lifestyle and how your brand will fit within their everyday lives.
+It’s important to consider your target consumer’s lifestyle and how your brand will fit within their everyday lives.